lethaldemon/cp4wa-lab/mm/uc2/README.md

 #### Flatline causing Slow Response Time.

 When a metric typically varies and then stops varying, it almost always means something has gone wrong.
 It's stuck, or something feeding it is stuck, or something it's sending to is stuck.
 The ability to detect this behavior is beneficial.
-All customers with systems with limits of some kind – memory on a machine, connections to a database, traffic through a link, flow through a pipe, etc. will find this valuable.
+All customers with systems with limits of some kind – memory on a machine, connections to a database, traffic through a link, flow through a pipe, etc, will find this valuable.
 Metric Manager allows you to detect the threshold has been met without knowing the actual limit itself.

 #### The Scenario.